 - Accessibility – Opquasts’ 126 accessibility rules cover the main accessibility errors which ‘WebAIMs’ yearly analysis identified as affecting 98.1% of the top 1,000,000 home pages.
-In a report published by Accessibility.com, it was estimated that 265,000 website accessibility demand letters were sent to businesses, resulting in U.S. companies spending billions of dollars in legal costs in 2020 alone, as a direct result of inaccessible websites.
-(Source: BOIA)
+Accenture research showed that companies identified as ‘Disability Inclusion champions’ achieved 28 percent higher

-- Privacy – Since 2018, the GDPR (General Data Protection Regulation) applies to every company that deals with EU citizens, and the concern about privacy continues to grow all around the world.
+- Privacy – Since 2018, the GDPR (General Data Protection Regulation) applies to every company that deals with EU citizens.
 Opquast provides 23 privacy rules rules to prevent the most abundant risks and infringements to users’ personal data.

 - Security– In 2020, according to govtech.com, there was a 141% increase in compromised records from data breaches compared to 2019, with the average cost of a data breach sitting at $3.86 million as of 2020.
 (Source: IBM).
 Opquast covers 19 security rules to help avoid these risks.

 - Eco-design and digital sobriety – Digital energy consumption is now accounting for 1.8-3.7% of all carbon emissions (according to the measurement/study approach).
 Opquast covers 35 eco-design rules to make the web more energy efficient and to increase the usability and sobriety of the user experience.